Suyi32/ae-296/README.md

 - Press Ctrl + C to terminate the server.

 - Go to ``/workspace/ae-296/fig17``.
 Then run the following command.
-On the console, you will the see the LoRA computation time with different number of tokens.
+On the console, you will the see the LoRA computation time with *different number of tokens*, which corresponds to Fig.17-Left.

   ``python3 plot_left.py``

+- Go to ``/workspace/ae-296/fig17``.
+Then run the following command.
+On the console, you will the see the LoRA computation time with *different parallelism degrees*, , which corresponds to Fig.17-Right.

+  ``python3 plot_right.py``